Dhruva-Storz/FeatureDetectorSandbox/README.md

 # Feature Detector Sandbox

+Made with Claude Opus 4.5 to experiment with feature matching for another project I am working on.
+As a tool its very useful so id like to share it with others who might benefit.

 A comprehensive web-based testbed for experimenting with stereo feature detection and matching algorithms.
 Compare traditional OpenCV detectors against state-of-the-art deep learning matchers like SuperPoint+LightGlue and EfficientLoFTR.

 ![Python](https://img.shields.io/badge/Python-3.11+-blue)